malabz/HAlign-3/README.md

 ## Introduction

 HAlign is a cross-platform program that performs multiple sequence alignment based on the center star strategy.
-Here, we present two major updates of HAlign 3 which help to improve the time efficiency and the alignment quality.
-1) The suffix tree data structure is specifically modified to fit the nucleotide sequence: Left-child right-sibling is replaced by K-ary tree to build the suffix tree to reach a higher identical substring searching efficiency at the cost of a few extra space; 2) a global substring selection algorithm combining directed acyclic graphs with dynamic programming is adopted to screen out the unsatisfactory identical substrings.
-These improvements make HAlign 3 the only program which can align 1 million SARS-CoV-2 sequences fast and accurately.
-HAlign 3 can be easily installed via anaconda and released package on MacOS, Linux, Windows Subsystem for Linux and Windows systems, and the source code is available on github (https://github.com/malabz/HAlign-3).
+Here, we present two major updates of HAlign 3, which help improve the time efficiency and the alignment quality.
+1) The suffix tree data structure is specifically modified to fit the nucleotide sequence: Left-child right-sibling is replaced by a K-ary tree to build the suffix tree to reach a higher common substring searching efficiency at a small cost in memory usage; 2) a global substring selection algorithm combining directed acyclic graphs with dynamic programming is adopted to screen out the unsatisfactory common substrings.
+These improvements make HAlign 3 a specialized program to deal with ultra-large numbers of similar DNA/RNA sequences, such as closely related viral or prokaryotic genomes.
+HAlign 3 can be easily installed via the Anaconda and Java release package on macOS, Linux, Windows subsystem for Linux, and Windows systems, and the source code is available on GitHub (https://github.com/malabz/HAlign-3).

 ## Installation and Usage